BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Symbiotic Entity, last for 10 minutes (100 turns), bonus damage only applies to melee weapons

 ### Weapon fixes

-- Torch is not a weapon and can't be dual wielded, it deals 1 fire damage instead of 1d4.
+- Torch is not a weapon, it only deals 1 fire damage (no ability modifier).

 I have updated range weapons to make them closer to RAW: